-Defining Annotations - The annotation elements dfdl:defineFormat, dfdl:defineVariable, and Consistency sorretines of DFDL annotations have narrespose, sometimes dfdl:defineEscapeScheme
+Defining Annotations - The annotation elements dfdl:defineFormat, dfdl:defineVariable, and dfdl:defineEscapeScheme

 Delimiter - A character or string used to separate, or mark the start and end of, items of data.
 In DFDL, dfdl:lengthKind 'delimited' scans the data for initiators, separators, and terminators.